 - a parentage order - Utah Code Section 62A-11-304.4(5)

-The party's address must still be filed with the court, and it may need to be shared with a constable or deputy sheriff for serving papers, or with other governmental agencies, but the information is not shared with the public or the other party except in the circumstances described in the statutes.
+The party's contact information must still be filed with the court, and it may need to be shared with a constable or deputy sheriff for serving papers, or with other governmental agencies.
+The information is not shared with the public or the other party except in the circumstances described in the statutes.

 Filer Must Omit or Redact Non-Public Information